 Statistics…indicate that persons with albinism die early from skin cancer between the ages of 30 and 40.
 This means that cancer is likely to be the leading cause of death for persons with albinism.

 These untimely deaths are completely avoidable if people with albinism have sun protection resources and know how to use them.
-Advantage Africa and SNUPA are determined to work towards the eradication of skin cancer amongst people with albinism across Uganda.
+Advantage Africa and SNUPA, working in partnership with Ultrasun UK, are determined to work towards the eradication of skin cancer amongst people with albinism across Uganda.

 Together we'll make sure we have a skin cancer-free generation of people with albinism in Uganda!